Tom Lohr is a fan of surf music. He has seen the Beach Boys 12 times in concert. He has also caught three Jan and Dean concerts.

-The group's heyday ran from 1962 to 1966.
-Those years were filled with chart busting songs about cars, girls, and surfing.
-The airwaves brought the beach to middle America and made the boys one of the most sought after groups of the early to mid sixties.
+The group's heyday ran from 1962 to '66.
+Those years were filled with chart-busting songs about cars, girls, and surfing.
+The airwaves brought the beach to middle America and made the boys one of the most sought-after groups of the early to mid sixties.
 But after the commercially anemic Pet Sounds album, the group began a steep slide in popularity.
 They maintained a strong presence in European record stores, but in the United States the late '60s were not kind to the Beach Boys.

-If 1967-1969 were hard on the group, the 1970s were downright ugly.
-There were a few bright spots, but for most of the '70s, the band released albums that made listeners scratch their heads and wonder who was writing and producing such subpar music.
-It seemed the Beach Boys were a group trying to swing with the times, but coming up short on the cred required to fit in with the seventies music scene.
+If the 1967–69 period was hard on the group, the '70s were downright ugly.
+There were a few bright spots, but for most of that decade the band released albums that made listeners scratch their heads and wonder who was writing and producing such subpar music.
+It seemed the Beach Boys were a group trying to swing with the times, but coming up short on the cred required to fit in with the '70s music scene.

 The Beach Boys released eight albums of new material in the 1970s.
 Capitol Records, their former employers, released several compilation albums of previous work as well.
 I will review each of the eight commercial clunkers for you, and pick one song from each album you should listen to.